drcscodes/drcs.codes/docs/ai/slides/intro-ai.md

 - 1956 Dartmouth AI Workshop

     - Organized by John McCarthy, Marvin Minsky, Claude Shannon, Nathaniel Rochester
-    - Attendees: Allen Newell and Herbert Simon from Carnegie Tech, Trenchard More from Princeton, Arthur Samuel from IBM, and Ray Solomonoff and Oliver Selfridge from MIT
+    - Attended by Allen Newell and Herbert Simon from Carnegie Tech, Trenchard More from Princeton, Arthur Samuel from IBM, and Ray Solomonoff and Oliver Selfridge from MIT
-    - Logic Theorist

-- Symbolic AI (1952-1969)
+- Symbolic AI (1952-1969) -- "clever Lisp programs"

-    - Lisp

 - First AI Winter (1966-1973)